 Other than this, you can get free access to PMBOK® Guide, save money on globally recognized certifications and more, master new skills through free events and webinars, stay ahead of deadlines using 1,000+ free tools and templates, and make local as well as global connections.

 As soon as you get a PMI membership, you get access to a free version of the latest version of PMBOK® which a foundation standard for project management developed by Project Management Institute.
-Other than that, you require additional materials to prepare for your PMP® certification exam which costs you between $40 to $100.
+Other than that, you require additional materials to for your PMP training online which costs you between $40 to $100.

 You can also buy practice tests for $60 to $100 which will give you a fair idea about the test format for PMP® certification.